Gabriela Cunninghame Graham: Life

-Three years later, she met Scottish writer and politician R.B.
-Cunninghame Graham in Paris.
-They married on 24 October 1878 at a London register office, her name recorded as Gabrielle Marie de la Balmondière.
-Always known by Gabriela, she claimed to be the Chilean-born daughter of a French father and a Spanish mother, who had been sent to a convent by an aunt, and spoke with an assumed accent.
-Biographers of her husband described his meeting Gabriela while she was a schoolgirl in her late teens, although her real age at their marriage was 20.
+According to Tschiffely, she met the Scottish writer and politician R. B. Cunninghame Graham in Paris, France after Graham had trouble controlling his horse. but all that is historically verifiable is that they married on 24 October 1878 at the Strand register office in London, Carrie using the name Gabrielle Marie de la Balmondière, and also giving a false age From that time on she was known as Gabrielle (though later in life she preferred the Spanish version Gabriela), claiming to be the Chilean-born daughter of a French father and a Spanish mother, who had been orphaned at age 12 and sent to a convent in France by an aunt.
+She spoke with an assumed accent on which many remarked.
+Early biographers of her husband described his meeting Gabriela while she was a schoolgirl in her late teens, although her real age at their marriage was 20.